-Great Aunt Rose’s Sour Cream Pound Cake is a beloved family recipe.
-This sour cream pound cake recipe produces a delicious cake that is slightly crunchy on the outside and dense and rich on the inside.
+Great Aunt Rose's Old Fashioned Sour Cream Pound Cake is a beloved family recipe.
+This hand-me-down recipe produces a deliciously moist cake that's slightly crunchy on the edges and dense, rich and decadent on the inside.

-the ingredients in sour cream pound cake
+the history of this family favorite old fashioned sour cream pound cake recipe

 - sugar